storopoli/Bayesian-Statistics/README.md

 I chose to provide an **intuitive approach** along with some rigorous mathematical formulations.
 I've made it to be how I would have liked to be introduced to Bayesian statistics.

-If you want to build the slides locally without having to worry with $\LaTeX$ packages, [install Nix](https://nixos.org/download.html) and run:
+If you want to build the slides locally without having to worry with [Typst](https://typst.app) packages, [install Nix](https://nixos.org/download.html) and run:

 ```shell